Tuesday, April 14, 2015

 Then what happens?
 The busboy comes over, looks at my empty plate, and asks, ‘Are you finished?’

 The meal is over, I'm ready to leave, and Zeke is nowhere to be found.
 On top of me the entire time, now missing.
-I obviously consider just leaving but decide not to.
-(I did this once and it was completely justified, yet I still felt guilty.)

-After many minutes, Zeke reemerges, asking, ‘Would you like anything else?’
+After many minutes, Zeke re-emerges, asking, ‘Would you like anything else?’

 ‘Yes, Babe Ruth’s autograph.’
-BRING ME THE BILL!!!
+BRING ME THE CHECK!!!

-Where is Zeke?
+Where did Zeke go?
 THIS IS HORRIBLE!!!

 Finally the bill is back, the meal is still over, and I can leave.
 ‘Have a good night’, says Zeke.